 The results have been recoveries of policy benefits.
 Those results have been achieved with passion, fight and teamwork.

-The recoveries have involved some of the most notorious construction defect and damage disputes in the Western United States, including: a commercial airplane hangar at the Anchorage Airport; a public aquarium in Seward, Alaska; a five star hotel in Santa Barbara, California; a water pipeline outside Boulder, Colorado; a micro-tunneling shaft failure in Seattle, Washington; A high rise condo razed to the ground in Seattle; water reservoirs in Seattle and Tampa; alleged water intrusion in a municipal sewage treatment plant; dozens and dozens of commercial and residential properties damaged by landslides; over 100 condominiums in Seattle, Washington; and many, many others.
+The recoveries have involved some of the most notorious construction defect and damage disputes throughout the United States, including: a commercial airplane hangar at the Anchorage Airport; a public aquarium in Seward, Alaska; a five star hotel in Santa Barbara, California; damage to a boiler facility in Port Angeles, Washington; multiple micro-tunneling shaft failures in Seattle, Washington; a 26 story Belltown condominium in Seattle which was eventually razed; large Water Reservoirs in Seattle and Tampa; alleged water-related casualties at numerous utility projects; dozens and dozens of commercial and residential properties damaged by landslides; over 100 condominiums in Seattle, Orange County, California and Miami, Florida; and many, many others.

 Over the last 10 years, our general contractor clients have been denied tens of millions of dollars of policy benefits to which they were entitled as additional insureds under their subcontractors’ policies.
 We have fought tooth and nail for our clients to recover these benefits so that the losses rightfully fall on the “additional insured insurers” who issued the policies, thus preserving our client’s “own” insurance.